ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 That primary location then displays the full contents of the root README file.
 This trick only works for GitHub - all other platforms display the root README file at all times.

-## Works of warning
+## Words of warning

 Whatever approach you decide to explore, you're bound to realise that managing code distributed across multiple platforms is more difficult that on a single site.
-Many features you might be used from GitHub, for example, may not be implemented on other platforms, or may have other names and inconsistent behaviours.
+Many features you might be used on GitHub, for example, may not be implemented on other platforms, or may have other names and inconsistent behaviours.
-One example is the concept of "Releases", which GitHub associates with Git tabs, and then enables you to upload additional data to be associated with a release.
+One example is "Releases", which GitHub associates with Git tags, and then enables you to upload additional data to be associated with a release.
 This whole procedure has little to do with Git, and a lot to do with design decisions by GitHub.
 Other platforms offer similar functionality, but even then with caveats like:

-- Codeberg can perfect mirror all GitHub releases, but does not do so by default.
+- Codeberg can mirror all GitHub releases, but does not do so by default.
   You need to:
     - Go to repository "_Settings_" to enable releases
     - Explicitly `git push --tags codeberg <branch-name>` to push all Git tags, as they are not by default included in Codeberg's mirroring process.

-  You should then see a perfect mirror of all GitHub releases, including all ("LFS" = "Large File Storage") data.
+  You should then see a mirror of all GitHub releases, including all ("LFS" = "Large File Storage") data.
-  From that point on, you can also create releases with associated release data on Codeberg just like on GitHub.
+  From that point on, you will be able to create releases with additional data on Codeberg just like on GitHub.

-- GitLab also does not mirror releases by default, and unfortunately also does not (currently) automatically track tags like Codeberg does.
+- GitLab also does not mirror releases by default, and does not (currently) automatically track tags like Codeberg does.
   To mirror releases on GitLab, you need to.
     - `git push --tags gitlab <branch_name>`, just like on Codeberg, to explicitly push all Git tags.
     - Manually go through each tag and issue a new release, for which you can retrospectively set the release data to be the same historical date as the original GitHub release date.